samsquire/ideas4/README.md

 For redundancy and failover we could run in multiple servers and only process one event of each disruptor.

-We can front the entry point of the disruptor with a message queue or Kafka.
+We can front the entry point of the disruptor pipeline with a message queue.
+Immediately after Netty or your web server handles and parses the request, it is posted onto the ring buffer which is being serviced by Unmarshall.
+The connection or response object should also be passed into the pipeline, this lets us respond at the end of processing.
+We can technically process after a return statement.
+This would be useful to do background processing after replying to the user.

 To run multiple processes works too.